janhaviikale/janhaviikale/README.md

 ### 👩‍🎓 About Me

-- 🎓 B.E. in Information Technology @ Trinity College of Engineering and Research (GPA: 8.0)
+- 🎓 B.E. in Information Technology @ Trinity College of Engineering and Research
-- 🧑‍🔧 Diploma in Engineering from Government Polytechnic, Khamgaon (82.06%)
-- 🌱 Actively learning and building projects in Web Development, ReactJS, and Python AI/ML
+- 🚀 An Engineering student learning DevOps • Passionate about CI/CD, Docker, Cloud & Automation
 - ✨ Always eager to explore real-world problems and convert them into digital solutions

 ---